V. Anantha Nageswaran: Career

-He was the Dean of the IFMR Graduate School of Business and a visiting professor of economics at Krea University.
+He was the dean of the IFMR Graduate School of Business and a visiting professor of economics at Krea University.
 Nageswaran has been an adjunct faculty with the Singapore Management University and with the Wealth Management Institute at the Nanyang Technological University.

 He was a member of the board of directors at TVS supply chain and Sundaram Fasteners and served on the advisory boards of TVS Capital and Global Alliance for Mass Entrepreneurship (GAME).

 He was appointed as an honorary advisor to Indian Financial Services Authority.

-He is the co founder of the Aavishkaar India Micro Venture Capital fund, a pioneer in impact investing, and the Takshashila Institute, a think tank for research and education in Public Policy.
+He is the co founder of the Aavishkaar India Venture Capital fund, a pioneer in impact investing.
+He has invested in several Indian startups directly as well as through Aavishkar India.

+He is also the Co founder of Takshashila Institute-a leading think tank for research and education in Public Policy.

+Prime Minister's Economic Advisory Council

-He was a part time member of Prime Minister's Economic Advisory Council from 2019 to 2021.
+He was a part time member of Economic Advisory Council to the Prime Minister from 2019 to 2021.

+Ministry of Finance

-On 28 January 2022, He was appointed as the Chief Economic Advisor of Government of India succeeding Krishnamurthy Subramanian, who completed his three-year term in December 2021.
+On 28 January 2022, the Government of India appointed him as the Chief Economic Advisor succeeding Krishnamurthy Subramanian, who completed his three-year term in December 2021.
+In 2025, the Appointments Committee of the Cabinet extended his tenure upto March 2027.